 NOTE: ALL DATES, including start/end, holiday, etc., are SUBJECT TO CHANGE BASED ON COVID-19 SITUATION.
 In addition to listening to announcements from individual instructors, students are expected to frequently check their PCC email and any other communication format(s) as announced by their instructors and or the college for updates.
-During the 2021-2022 academic year, students should be flexible and be prepared to to move to remote learning.
+During the 2022-2023 academic year, students should be flexible and be prepared to move to remote learning.
 Students may also be asked to leave college and/or move out of the residence halls upon short notice due to unforeseen action taken because of the COVID-19 pandemic.
 Such sudden action taken by the college would occur in the best interest of the health and safety of our students and other stakeholders.

-SUMMER 2021

-May 19 May 31 June 1 June 2 June 2 - July 2 June 2 - August 5 June 25 July 6 - August 5 July 14 July 21 July 29 Beaver Building Day Memorial Day Holiday Registration Day at Pratt Campus Beaver Building Day First Mini-Session (Certification Date: June 9, 2021) Full Session (Certification Date: June 17, 2021) Last day to withdraw from 1 st mini-session Second Mini-Session (Certification Date: July 13, 2021) Beaver Building Day Last day to withdraw from Full Session Last day to withdraw from 2 nd Mini-Session FALL 2021 August 1 Late Processing Fee of \$100 Assessed August 9-13 Faculty In-Service and Preparation August 9 State of the College Address (President and Chairman of the Board of Trustees) A 9:00 a.m10:00 a.m.
-August 15 Residence Hall Check-In as scheduled below check-in schedule outl n will be conducted on Sunday, August 15 between 9 a.m. and 5 p.m.
-All students must follow the ined below to ensure social distancing and other COVID-19 safety precautions are conducted. y, August 15 from 9 a.m. to 1 p.m. = Last names beginning with A - K □ Sunda y, August 15 from 1 to 5 p.m. = Last names beginning with L - Z will be made available to enrolled students through their College email address, the College social ege website at http://prattcc.edu.
-August 16 & 17 Registration Days (9:00 a.m5:00 p.m.).
-Students should email or call advisors/student success for appointments.
+Online courses proceed as scheduled throughout both semesters.

+FALL 2022

+August 1 Late Processing Fee of \$100 Assessed August 8-12 Faculty In-Service and Preparation

+August 8 State of the College Address (President and Chairman of the Board of Trustees)

+9:00 a.m.-10:00 a.m.

+August 14 Residence Hall Check-In as scheduled below

+Residence hall check-in will be conducted on Sunday, August 14 between 9 a.m. and 5 p.m.
+All students must follow the check-in schedule outlined below to ensure social distancing and other COVID-19 safety precautions are conducted.

+Sunday, August 14 from 9 a.m. to 1 p.m. = Students New to PCC

+□ Sunday, August 14 from 1 to 5 p.m. = Students Returning to PCC advisors/student success for appointments.
 Check website for email/phone information.

-August 17 Orientation for All New Students and Student-Athletes (PASS Program) will be conducted · · virtually.
-Additional information will be made available to enrolled students through their College email address and text alerts.
-August 18 Fall Semester Classes begin (day and eveningall locations).
-September 6 September 15 Labor Day - No Classes Certification Date for full-semester classes October 4-8 Mid-Term Week October 4-6 Fall Break - No classes.
+Additional information will be made available to enrolled students through their College email address, the College social media, and on the College website at http://prattcc.edu.

+August 15 & 16 Registration Days (9:00 a.m.-5:00 p.m.).
+Students should email or call

+August 16 New Student Information Session 1:30 p.m.

+August 17 Fall Semester Classes begin (day and evening--all locations).

+September 5 Labor Day - No Classes

+September 14 Certification Date for full-semester classes

+October 3-7 Mid-Term Week

+October 10 Fall Break - No classes.
 Faculty workday.
-Mid-Term grades are to be posted in Self- 2 - Late Transfer Television Tele
+Mid-Term grades are to be posted in

-Current Student Advising Day (Faculty Work Day - No Classes)

-Service gradebook no later than 5 p.m.
+Self- Service gradebook no later than 5 p.m.

-Early spring enrollment begins.
+October 11 Early spring enrollment begins.